Jerry Speyer: Career

 Speyer began his career in 1964 as Assistant to the Vice President of Madison Square Garden.
 Speyer was President & CEO of Tishman Speyer since he formed the company together with his father-in-law Robert Tishman in 1978.
+In 2015, Speyer's son Rob was named as the sole CEO of Tishman Speyer, however, Jerry stayed as an active chairman.

 Speyer was chairman of the Federal Reserve Bank of New York, chairman of the Museum of Modern Art, and vice chair on the Board of Trustees of the Rand Corporation.
 Speyer is chair of the Executive Committee and chairman emeritus of Columbia University, chair emeritus of the Real Estate Board of New York, and past president of the Board of Trustees of the Dalton School.

 Speyer is on the board of Carnegie Hall, alongside Sanford Weill, the former chairman of Citigroup, with whom he has a close business relationship (see External Links below).
 His other board affiliations include Siemens AG and the Real Estate Roundtable, and have included Yankee Global Enterprises and the Urban Land Institute.
 He is a member of the Economic Club of New York and the Council on Foreign Relations.

-Speyer is also chair emeritus of the Partnership for New York City, founded by David Rockefeller.
+Speyer is chair emeritus of the Partnership for New York City, founded by David Rockefeller.

-Speyer has sat on the Board of Trustees of NewYork–Presbyterian Hospital since 2000, and has served as President of the Board since 2019, including during the COVID-19 crisis.
+Speyer has sat on the board of trustees of NewYork–Presbyterian Hospital since 2000, and has been president since 2019.